PacLII [Home] [Databases] [WorldLII] [Search] [Feedback] [Report an error] [F.A.Q.]

 "transmission" means the passing of an interest from one person to another by operation of law on death or insolvency or otherwise howsoever;

-"trust" means any settlement, disposition, act of delivery, declaration, acknowledgment or conduct by which a person (known as trustee) holds or has vested in him property (which is called trust property) for the immediate, prospective, contingent or conditional benefit of a beneficiary or beneficiaries (being a person or persons, whether living or unborn or being a lawful purpose or object) but shall not include a unit trust, or other collective investment scheme;
+"trust" means any settlement, disposition, act of delivery, declaration, acknowledgement or conduct by which a person (known as trustee) holds or has vested in him property (which is called trust property) for the immediate, prospective, contingent or conditional benefit of a beneficiary or beneficiaries (being a person or persons, whether living or unborn or being a lawful purpose or object) but shall not include a unit trust, or other collective investment scheme;

 "valuable consideration" includes marriage, but does not include a nominal consideration;